9 common misconceptions about clinical trial participation

-At Antidote, our mission is to connect patients with medical research opportunities.
+At Antidote, our mission is to connect patients with clinical research opportunities.
 But one phrase we hear often from patients goes something like this: "Medical research is great, but it's not for me."

 Belief: I'll be treated like a guinea pig.

-Reality: Many patients are concerned that if they join a clinical trial, they won't be treated with respect as a patient – just as the subject in a trial of an untested medication.
+Reality: Many patients are concerned that if they join a clinical trial, they won't be treated with respect as a patient — just as the subject in a trial of an untested medication or device.

-In reality, clinical trials must take several steps to ensure that patients know exactly what a clinical trial will involve before joining.
-This process is called informed consent, and patients can't join a trial before having the trial thoroughly explained, asking their questions, and signing a form.
-Patients are also welcome to leave a trial at any time.
+In reality, researchers must take several steps to ensure that patients know exactly what a clinical trial will involve before joining.
+This process is called informed consent, and patients can't join a trial before having the trial thoroughly explained, asking any questions they may have, and signing a form.
+Patients are also welcome to leave a trial at any time for any reason.

 In addition, one benefit patients share about clinical trial participation is the opportunity to learn more about their condition and receive personal care from a specialist in their condition.
 Rather than feeling like a guinea pig, many research participants feel like they're part of the research process.